traefik/traefik/docs/content/https/acme.md

 #### `propagationDisableANS`

 Disable the need to await propagation of the TXT records to all authoritative name servers.

+This option will skip the propagation check on the nameservers of the authority (SOA).

+It should be used only if the nameservers of the authority are not reachable.

 ```yaml tab="File (YAML)"
 certificatesResolvers: